 On October 3, Berlin’s storied past comes alive on the occasion of the unification of East and West Germany.
-We’re yet to see its Christmas markets, but here’s an all-year round guide we’ve put together for those who’d like to discover Berlin on a budget.
-We’ve listed the best free things to do in Berlin, including historical attractions and riverside marvels.
+We’re yet to see its Christmas markets, but here’s our budget travel guide to Berlin.
 And if you’re willing to drop some cash, a little will allow you to enter all the fabulous museums and monuments.

 You may cross the Spree River on any bridge, but this one is particularly picturesque.
 With its burnished red colouring, griffin sculptures, and parapet ornaments, you will pause frequently to take pictures.
 Don’t forget to enjoy the views on either side of the bridge either.
 The sandstone bridge is a listed monument, and named after a 19th century Prussian chief.

 The impressive facade of the erstwhile parliament of Germany is one of the best known landmarks in Berlin.
 Lie on the lawns, and take in every detail of the Renaissance and Baroque Revival architecture.
 Most importantly, plan your visit in advance, so you can book a free visit to the glass dome at the top of the Reichstag.
 There, you will learn about Germany’s political history through interactive exhibits.